 Rza

-The Wu Tang leader is one of the most respected hip hop producers and rappers in the game.
-In addition to composing scores for films like Ghost Dog and Kill Bill Vol. I, the Brooklyn rapper has appeared in over a dozen movies, working with the likes of Jim Jarmusch, Quentin Tarantino, Judd Apatow, and Todd Phillips.
+addition to composing scores for films like Ghost Dog and Kill Bill Vol. I, the Brooklyn rapper has appeared in over a dozen movies, working with the likes of Jim Jarmusch, Quentin Tarantino, Judd Apatow, and Todd Phillips.
 He has a natural comedic style and has been praised for his small roles in Coffee & Cigarettes, Funny People and Due Date.

 14.